-- 1. Run Find nearest exit and get out of the building as quickly as possible - Hide Lock and barricade the door, look for an exit (exp. break windows), DO NOT UNLOCK DOORS UNTIL POLICE COME or the office gives a Code Green announcement. - 3.
-Fight Fight to save lives if there are no other options; what can be used in your classroom to defend yourself and your students.
+- 1. Run Find the nearest exit and get out of the building as quickly as possible.
+Make your way to the Methodist Church. - 2.
+Hide Lock and barricade the door, look for an exit (exp. break windows), DO NOT UNLOCK DOORS UNTIL POLICE COME or the office gives a Code Green announcement. - 3.
+Fight Fight to save lives if there are no other options; what can be used in your classroom to defend yourself and your students. - 4.
+Text your administrator what students you are missing and what students you have that are not yours